 Sertraline makes your blood thinner, which in rare instances can inhibit blood clotting (i.e., wounds will continue bleeding and not close up for an extended period).
 This could potentially lead to internal bleeding and it’s for this reason that NSAIDS such as aspirin and ibuprofen, which also act as blood thinners, are best avoided in combination with sertraline.

 A warning: don’t take sertraline or any other SSRI during pregnancy as this may result in miscarriage.
 Ask your doctor for more advice if you are pregnant and think you have depression or another mental condition requiring treatment.

 Our guide to sertraline side effects offers an intimidating list of things that can happen.
-As said initially though, U.S. doctors write over 35 million sertraline prescriptions every year.
-For the vast majority of users, sertraline treatment will not entail major side effects and any initial discomfort will disappear once the drug’s levels in the body have stabilized.
-If your doctor thinks sertraline could help you overcome depression or anxiety or help you deal with premature ejaculation, you shouldn’t be afraid to give sertraline a try.
+However, as mentioned iitialy, U.S. doctors write over 35 million sertraline prescriptions every year.
+For the vast majority of users, sertraline treatment will not lead to any major side effects and any initial discomfort will disappear once the drug’s levels in the body have stabilized.
+If your doctor thinks sertraline could help you overcome depression or anxiety, or help you deal with premature ejaculation, you shouldn’t be afraid to give sertraline a try.

 Do your homework by reading up on all possible side effects and discuss them with your doctor(s).
 During the first weeks of treatment as sertraline levels ramp up in your body, pay close attention to your physical and mental response.
 Frequently talk with your doctor and family about any changes you observe.
 Keeping a treatment diary, where you document your body’s response to sertraline may also be something you’d find useful.